somewhatdistracted/EE274-Project/REPORT.md

 <a id="4">[4]</a>
 T. Alonso, G. Sutter, and J. E. López de Vergara, “An FPGA-Based LOCO-ANS Implementation for Lossless and Near-Lossless Image Compression Using High-Level Synthesis,” Electronics, vol. 10, no. 23, p.
 2934, Nov.
 2021, doi: 10.3390/electronics10232934.
 [Online].
 Available: http://dx.doi.org/10.3390/electronics10232934

+<a id="5">[5]</a>
+André Weißenberger and Bertil Schmidt.
+2018.
+Massively Parallel Huffman Decoding on GPUs.
+In Proceedings of the 47th International Conference on Parallel Processing (ICPP 2018).
+Association for Computing Machinery, New York, NY, USA, Article 27, 1–10. https://doi.org/10.1145/3225058.3225076